 Smeltzer House Centennial, 1920-2020

-In 2020, Strathcona County is celebrating the 100th anniversary of Smeltzer House.
+Strathcona County recognized the 100th anniversary of Smeltzer House in 2020.

 Smeltzer House is located at 1 Broadmoor Boulevard, Sherwood Park (access is from Broadmoor Boulevard travelling north from traffic circle).
 View map